toptal/gitignore.io/README.md

 # Install Command Line

-To run gitignore.io from your command line you need an active internet connection an environment function.
+To run gitignore.io from your command line you need an active internet connection and an environment function.
 You need to add a function to your environment that lets you access the gitignore.io API.

 ## Git
 `#!/bin/bash`